furkansarihan/DeepScript/README.md

 ## Installing

 ```
 Hello there !
-We don't have a installation yet and don't need.
+We don't have an installation process yet and don't need.
 ```

 ## Authors